 Promising Policies: Multisolving for Mental Well-being and Equitable Economies

-We are facing dual, interreconnected crises of rising economic inequality and poor mental health that have been exacerbated under COVID-19.
+We are facing dual, interconnected crises of rising economic inequality and poor mental health that have been exacerbated under COVID-19.
 This legacy moment demands that we transform the systems that have given rise to social and economic inequities, so that we can thrive together.
 This guide identifies promising policies from the Advancing Equitable Economies Library that multisolve for population mental well-being and more equitable economies.

 Addressing socioeconomic root causes